 Chilean Sea Bass is a meaty and flaky fish with a distinctly buttery taste due to a naturally high fat content.
 Chilean Sea Bass pairs very well with a variety of spices and because it is very firm, it can easily be grilled, broiled, basked or cooked on a skillet.

-According to the U.S. Food and Drug Administration (FDA), Chilean Sea Bass has about 0.354 PPM (parts per mille or thousand) which is higher than salmon (0.022 PPM) and about the same as as Albacore Tuna (0.358 PPM).
-King Mackerel and Swordfish has much higher levels of mercury at 0.73 and 0.995 PPM respectively.
+According to the U.S. Food and Drug Administration (FDA), Chilean Sea Bass has about 0.354 PPM (parts per mille or thousand) which is higher than salmon (0.022 PPM) and about the same as Albacore Tuna (0.358 PPM).
+King Mackerel and Swordfish have much higher levels of mercury at 0.73 and 0.995 PPM respectively.

 Ingredients